TARGET CITIES

 Incorporate practical tools to manage access barriers and facilitate timely approval of therapies in IBD

-In support of improving patient care, this activity has been planned and implemented by the Annenberg Center for Health Sciences at Eisenhower, Gastroenterology & Hepatology Advanced Practice Providers (GHAPP), and the Gi Health Foundation (GIHF).
+In support of improving patient care, this activity has been planned and implemented by the Annenberg Center for Health Sciences at Eisenhower, Gastroenterology and Hepatology Practice Providers, and the Gi Health Foundation.
 Annenberg Center for Health Sciences at Eisenhower is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Annenberg Center for Health Sciences at Eisenhower has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
-This activity is designated for 18.5 AAPA Category 1 CME credits.
+The Annenberg Center for Health Sciences at Eisenhower has been authorized by the American Academy of Physician Associates (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
+This activity is designated for 18.50 AAPA Category 1 CME credits.
 PAs should only claim credit commensurate with the extent of their participation.

 Disclosure of Relevant Financial Relationships

 All individuals in control of the content of continuing education activities provided by the Annenberg Center for Health Sciences at Eisenhower (ACHS) are required to disclose to the audience all relevant financial relationships related to the content of the presentation or enduring material.
 Full disclosure of all relevant financial relationships will be made in writing to the audience prior to the activity.
-All other staff at the Annenberg Center for Health Sciences at Eisenhower, GHAPP, and the GIHF have no relevant financial relationships to disclose.
+All other staff at the Annenberg Center for Health Sciences at Eisenhower, Gastroenterology and Hepatology Practice Providers, and the Gi Health Foundation have no relevant financial relationships to disclose.

 Learner Assurance Statement